-Hawaii Pacific Health is now accepting applications for the 2014 Summer Student Research Program, an eight-week undergraduate research program that takes place June 23-August 15, 2014.
-The program provides hands-on experience for college students interested in pursuing a career in medicine and exposes them to clinical research.
-The deadline to submit applications is Friday, Feb.
-14, 2014.
+Hawaii Pacific Health is now accepting applications for the 2016 Summer Student Research Program.
+The eight-week undergraduate program runs from June 20 – August 12, 2016 and provides hands-on experience for college students interested in pursuing a career in medicine.
+The deadline to submit applications is Friday, February 12, 2016.

 Each year, 10-12 students are chosen to participate in the program through a competitive selection process.
 Each student becomes a special member of a research team, receiving guidance and mentorship from a physician with Hawaii Pacific Health’s network of hospitals – Kapiolani Medical Center for Women & Children, Pali Momi Medical Center, Straub Clinic & Hospital and Wilcox Memorial Hospital.

 Students learn about medical research design and methodology, as well as the role of clinical research in the practice of medicine.
 They are introduced to physicians of various specialties and participate in visits to various medical facilities.
 They also have the opportunity to pursue optional activities, such as shadowing physicians and observing surgeries, based on their individual areas of interest in medicine.

 The Summer Student Research Program was established in 1986.
 To date, more than 300 students have completed the program.
 Recent program alumni have been admitted to medical and research programs at prestigious institutions nationwide, and several have returned home to practice in Hawaii.

 Applications for the 2016 Summer Student Research Program are available online at hawaiipacifichealth.org/studentresearch.
 Preference is given to students who are Hawaii residents with a good academic record, a commitment to learning more about clinical research, and an interest in a career in medicine.
 All of the items required in the application must be postmarked or hand delivered on or before Friday, February 12, 2016.